Ovulation Symptoms: What They Are & What They Mean

 If you are thinking of getting pregnant, you must have heard that females should try while they are ovulating.
 There must be many questions in mind regarding: What is ovulation?
 How is pregnancy connected to it?
-What are its symptoms of Ovulation?
+What are the symptoms of ovulation?
 Ovulation is a process that every woman goes through once a month.
 It is a phase in the menstrual cycle where the ovary releases a mature egg.

-A female can only get pregnant when she have sex during the five days before ovulation or on the day of ovulation.
+A female can only get pregnant when she has sex during the five days before ovulation or on the day of ovulation.
 A female opting for an IVF treatment must record her ovulation period.
 Sometime after ovulation, the fertility clinic may have you start taking a GnRH antagonist or a GnRH agonist so that the doctor can have complete control over the ovulation cycle.
-There are several signs that can indicate your ovulation cycle.
+There are several signs of ovulation that can indicate your ovulation cycle.
 In this blog, we will cover all your dilemmas about ovulation in depth.

 What is Ovulation?